antonmather/donateassist/README.md

 Overview

-Donators deposit ETH into a contract which releases funds to local charities if prescribed weather conditions are met.
+People deposit ETH into a contract which releases funds to local authorities and/or NGOs if prescribed weather conditions are met.
 This allows targeted and transparent assistance to regions affected by adverse weather events such as flooding and drought.
+This initial implementation focuses on flooding.

-The dApp uses the Google Weather Oracle API (using a Chainlink adaptor) to provide accurate weather data.
+The project uses the AccuWeather Chainlink Node to provide accurate weather data.

-Software used

-VSCode + Brownie (Python)

-React
+Network: Kovan
+Software: Remix